diligentdabbler/CLi/ReadMe.txt

-cd /path/to/your/project (only from terminal) git status               (venv start here) git add -A git commit -m "Your commit message" git push origin main [----------------------------------]
+cd /path/to/your/project (only from terminal) git status               (venv start here) git add -A git commit -m "commit message" git push origin main [----------------------------------]